zeek/zeek/frameworks/logging.rst

 The ``myfunc`` function has one drawback: it can be used only with the :zeek:enum:`Conn::LOG` stream as the record type is hardcoded into its argument list.
-However, Bro allows to do a more generic
+However, Zeek allows to do a more generic
 variant:

 .. sourcecode:: zeek